amitai10/rails-angular-webpacker/README.md

-# Angular 2+ with Rails and Webpacker.
+# Angular 2+ with Rails and Webpacker

 I love Rails, I think it’s the best web development platform, at least from a developer point of view (DX).
 But it is not perfect.
 One of its major disadvantages is when you try to use it with one of  new modern JavaScript framework (React, Angular, Vue…).
 There is no “Rails” way to do it.
 You need to start messing with configurations and settings, all the things that Rails trying to avoid.
 Writing a web application in Rails traditional way would be using ActiveViews, and add a little JQuery when you need JavaScript in the client.
-But when You want to right a single page application (SPA), it’s just not good enough.
+But when You want to write a single page application (SPA), it’s just not good enough.

 In this blog post I will explain how to create a SPA application with Rails and Angular 2+.
 I will do it with the new [Webpacker](https://github.com/Rails/webpacker) gem.
 Because I use bleeding edge technologies, it may improve and become more smooth in the future, so stay tuned.

-## First A little history
+## First some history

-The firsts Rails version didn’t have any unique feature for running JavaScript in the browser.
+The firsts Rails versions didn’t have any unique feature for running JavaScript in the browser.
 When JavaScript had become a key player in web development, Rails introduced the “Asset pipeline”.
 The asset pipeline through the ‘sprockets-rails’ gem provides a framework to concatenate and minify or compress JavaScript and CSS assets.
 It enabled using a lot of JavaScript files much easier.
 For instance, to creating an Rails + Angular1 SPA.
 But the JavaScript world had evolved and minifying and concentrate JavaScript files is not enough.
 In order to use features of ES6+ or TypeScript we need to use a compiler (or transpiler).
 The same goes for features like hot reloading and more.
 The Asset Pipeline could not provide it (although there are efforts to enable it).
-There are few ways that I can create a web application with modern JavaScript library (React, Angular2+, Vue):
+There are few ways that I can use Rails with modern JavaScript library (React, Angular2+, Vue):
 - Run Rails as API, and call it from JavaScript files that is serving from different place.
 The biggest disadvantage is that it is not served from the same server.
 The deployment is harder.
 I cannot use Rails session for CSRF, I cannot use Devise out of the box, I cannot add Rails variables to my page and so on.
 - The second option is to use  to build the JavaScript artifacts (using Angular-cli, or webpack), and put it in the Rails public folder.
 This way I can serve the JavaScript through the same server.
 It can work but it is not convenient, because I lose features like hot reloading,
 - Luckily there is a third option.
 Use Railes official gem [Webpacker](https://github.com/Rails/webpacker).